 Video – How to Light and Shoot Bodyscapes

 Below you will find my video on how to shoot and setup the basic lighting for bodyscapes.
-There is also a bit more information tossed in here and there.
 For the most part we use a simple one light setup with the light behind and slightly above our model.
 We also use a very light coat of oil to make the shin shine and a touch of water to create beads similar water on a freshly waxed car.

 Big Backgrounds and Fall Off of Light

 There are& all sorts of fancy and expensive background materials on the market.
 My choice is muslin.
 I like muslin because it’s cheap, durable, washable, easily replaced and gets the job done.